antick/antick/README.md

 😍 I'm currently learning more about Rust.

-🎮 I enjoy playing COD on iPad and Crusader Kings III along with a few other games on Steam.
+🎮 I enjoy playing COD-M and Crusader Kings III along with a few other games on Steam.

 ### 🎯 Things I want to do this year